jonpitch/jonpitch.github.io/_posts/2013-12-04-google-glass-first-impressions.md

 ---
 layout: post
 title: Google Glass First Impressions
+tags: [products, misc]
 ---

 My interest in Google Glass was mostly for development, given its radically different experience and very interesting potential use cases.
 I was also very interested in the device from a societal standpoint in the sense that Glass is so new, people aren't fully aware of them yet like they are with mobile phones.

 There's a whole world of "Glass etiquette" that has yet to be established which I find fascinating.
 Nevertheless, I jumped at the opportunity to purchase a set recently when offered an invite from Google.
 I couldn't justify the cost (more on that in a bit), luckily my employer was willing to help out.
 Glass arrived recently and after about a day or so of use, I'm still interested.